 What are carbohydrates?

-Carbohydrates are the primary source of energy required by the body on a daily basis (Daries, 2012).
+Th main function of carbohydrates is as the primary source of energy required by the body on a daily basis (Daries, 2012).
 Carbohydrates function as an energy source, without which the body will find other, less efficient sources which are more difficult to use for energy.
 To sustain the desired level of energy during sports training and competition, carbohydrates are essential.
 Some examples of carbohydrates would be starchy or sugary foods such as potatoes, rice and sugary energy drinks.

 Why do we need carbs?